 Anti-Inflammatory Foods for Dialysis Patients

 Inflammation can be a major problem for patients with chronic kidney disease, whether from malnutrition or a failed kidney transplant.
 Regardless of the cause, any inflammation in patients with dialysis should be taken seriously.
-Diet is one of the easiest and best ways to prevent and treat inflammation in dialysis patients.
+Anti-inflammatory diet for kidney disease is one of the easiest and best ways to prevent and treat inflammation in dialysis patients.
 Here are some anti-inflammatory foods that you should incorporate into your diet if you are on dialysis or have chronic kidney disease.

 As malnutrition is one of the causes of inflammation in patients with chronic kidney disease, getting enough calories and protein is essential for an anti-inflammatory diet.
 Focus on eating high-quality, lean proteins, such as chicken breast, fish, lean red meat, or egg whites.
 Avoid or limit processed meats, such as sausages and deli meat.
 Eating enough protein helps prevent muscle wasting, which occurs when the body needs to break down muscles to get energy from protein.
 All the dialysis-friendly complete meals on MagicKitchen.com come with a high-quality source of protein, making proper nutrition easy.